PengyvWANG/pengyvwang.github.io/_pages/about.md

 # 🤵🏻 About me

-I am currently a Ph.D. student in Computer Science and Technology at Zhejiang University (浙江大学), Hangzhou, China and also Westlake University (西湖大学), Hangzhou, China supervised by Prof. Xiaofei Li (李晓飞).
+I am currently a Ph.D. student in Computer Science and Technology at Zhejiang University, Hangzhou, China, and also at Westlake University (西湖大学), Hangzhou, China, supervised by Prof. Xiaofei Li (李晓飞).

-My research interests include audio signal processing, array signal processing, and machine learning.
+My research interests include audio signal processing, array signal processing, deep learning, and machine learning.

 # 🔥 News